 Does the City of Minneapolis provide a sewer lateral cleaning service?

-No. The City is only responsible for maintaining the main sanitary sewer, and periodic sewer main cleaning.
-The sanitary sewer main is typically located in the middle of the street.
+No. The City is only responsible for maintaining the main sanitary sewer (typically in the center of the street), and periodic sewer main cleaning.

 Does the City fix sewer lines on private property?

 No. The property owner is responsible for their sanitary service lateral.
-There are rare instances where the City owns a sewer pipe on an easement or on private property.
-If this was the case, then the City would be responsible for maintaining and cleaning this pipe and any necessary repairs.
+There are rare instances where the City owns a sewer pipe on an easement or private property.
+If this was the case, the City would maintain and clean these pipes, as well as make any necessary repairs.

-I believe I have a sewer blockage.
-Can the City determine the problem?
+If I believe I have a sewer blockage, can the City determine what the problem is?

-It is not the responsibility of the City to determine where or what is causing a blockage in a sanitary service lateral.
-You can hire a private company to televise your sanitary service lateral with a small camera.
-There are sewer cleaning companies that offer this service.
-We also offer a list of licensed plumbing contractors which may offer this service.
+It is not the responsibility of the City to determine the cause of a blockage in a sanitary service lateral.
+You can hire a company to televise your sanitary service lateral.
+Minneapolis Utility Connections can provide a list of Licensed Plumbing Contractors for Indoor Work (PDF), but cannot give personal recommendations.

-How can I get my sanitary service lateral repaired to reduce the chances of having future sewer backups?
+How can I get my sanitary service lateral repaired to reduce the chances a future sewer backup?

-I paid a plumber to repair my sanitary service lateral.
-It turns out the problem was occurring in the public sewer.
-Can I be reimbursed for my plumbing bill?
+I paid a plumber to repair my sanitary service lateral, but it turns out the problem was in the public sewer.
+Can I be reimbursed?